taylorrobertss/Mortgage--Solution-with-Docker/README.md

 The application reads in from a file called prospects.txt and calculates how much a customer needs to pay each month over a specific period of time.

+I have also created a docker image that runs the java application.

 ## Requirements
 The given requirement is as follows: